Payel Sen, Ph.D.

 Baltimore, MD 21224

 Dr. Sen received her bachelor’s degree in Physiology and master’s degree in Biochemistry from the University of Calcutta, India.
 She received her PhD in Molecular Biology, Microbiology and Biochemistry from Southern Illinois University.
 Her PhD research involved dissecting the regulatory roles of accessory subunits in the yeast SWI/SNF chromatin remodeling complex.
-She then joined the laboratory of Dr. Shelley Berger at the Epigenetics Institute of the University of Pennsylvania, where she performed two high-throughput screens and identified novel epigenetic regulators of senescence and aging.
+For post-doctoral training, she joined the laboratory of Dr. Shelley Berger at the Epigenetics Institute of the University of Pennsylvania, where she performed two high-throughput screens and identified novel epigenetic regulators of senescence and aging.
 She has received awards and fellowships from the American Heart Association, American Federation for Aging Research, the Paul F. Glenn Foundation and the NIH.
-She joined the NIA in 2019 as a Stadtman Tenure-Track Investigator, where she leads the Functional Epigenomics Unit.
+She joined the NIA in 2019 as a Stadtman Tenure-Track Investigator and leads the Functional Epigenomics Unit.

 Sen P, Lan Y, Li CY, Sidoli S, Donahue G, Dou Z, Frederick B, Chen Q, Luense LJ, Garcia BA, Dang W, Johnson FB, Adams PD, Schultz DC, Berger SL.
 Histone Acetyltransferase p300 Induces De Novo Super-Enhancers to Drive Cellular Senescence.
 Mol Cell.
 2019;73(4):684-698.e8.